When was the radio invented? Where did it come from, and why did it have such a profound impact on our lives?

 Even when radio technology began to emerge in the late 1800s, it took years for the concept to go mainstream.

-A year later, Tesla filed patents for his radio, which were granted in 1900.
+In 1897, Nikola filed patents for his radio, which were granted in 1900.
 However, Marconi was the first person to transmit radio signals across the Atlantic Ocean.

 Most people believe that the answer for the question: “When was the radio invented.”
 Comes down to your thoughts on the Tesla and Marconi debate.
 However, it also depends on which part of the radio’s invention you’re interested in.